gxf1212/notes/research/Protein-ligand-simulation.md

 [PLIP - Welcome (tu-dresden.de)](https://plip-tool.biotec.tu-dresden.de/plip-web/plip/index)

+- may ruin the ligand?? no
+- should have hydrophobic...
+- download the pse file

 [Explore Ligand Interactions in 3D](https://www.rcsb.org/news/feature/57e30fd490f5613003407f09): NGL viewer is great but please support user's own pdb files, or only for pdb structures, will deprecate in the future....